Edb83/self-isolution/README.md

 ### Database model

-MongoDB's non-relational/document-based database structure makes sense for this type of site as there are only a few relationships between the various collections.
-Nevertheless, the ability to relate certain collections to one another was used to preserve key relationships which could have been lost due to users making changes to their content.
+MongoDB's non-relational database structure makes sense for this type of site as there are only a few relationships between the various collections.
+Nevertheless, the ability to relate certain collections to one another was used to preserve key relationships which could have been lost due to users making changes to their content (e.g. activity_name).

 #### Activities collection